harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/fortify-scanner-reference.md

 sidebar_position: 170
 ---

-You can ingest code repository scan results from Fortify using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.
+You can ingest repository scan results from Fortify.

 ## Important notes for running Fortify scans in STO